ssandrews/Smoldyn/docs/user-guide/getting-started.md

 On rare occasion, it might be desirable to have asymmetric system boundary types.
 For example, one side of a system might be reflective while the other is absorbing.
-To accomplish this, use the low\_wall and high\_wall statements instead of a boundary statement.
-This is illustrated in the example file S3\_space/bounds1.txt.
+To accomplish this, use the low_wall and high_wall statements instead of a boundary statement.
+This is illustrated in the example file `S3_space/bounds1.txt`.

 These boundaries of the entire system are different from surfaces, which are described below.
 However, they have enough in common that Smoldyn does not work well with both at once.
-Thus, *if any surfaces are used, the system boundaries will always behave as though the types are transparent, whether they are defined that way or not*.
+Thus, **if any surfaces are used, the system boundaries will always behave as though the types are transparent, whether they are defined that way or not**.
 Thus, if there are surfaces, it is usually best to use the boundaries statement without a type parameter, which will lead to the default transparent type.
 To account for the transparent boundaries, an outside surface may be needed